LuffyTheFox/diffusers/README.md

 Introduction:

-Fork from ShivamShirao diffusers repo https://github.com/ShivamShrirao/diffusers optimized for Anything v3.0 This fork will use training and class images from your Google Drive.
+Fork from ShivamShirao diffusers repo https://github.com/ShivamShrirao/diffusers optimized for Anything v3.0

+This fork will use training and class images from your Google Drive.
+Quick and easy usage.
 Everything is preconfigured for 36 training pictures via following formula:

 Number of subject images (instance) = N
 Number of class images (regularization) = N x 12